GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 ## FAQ's

 **What is oxd?**
-Under oxd we mean oxd-server and oxd-https-extension. oxd is a mediator: it provides API's that can be called by a web application that are easier than directly calling the API's of an OpenID Connect Provider (OP) or an UMA Authorization Server (AS).
+oxd is a mediator: it provides API's that can be called by a web application that are easier than directly calling the API's of an OpenID Connect Provider (OP) or an UMA Authorization Server (AS).

 **How is oxd licensed, and how much does it cost?**
-oxd is commercially licensed software by Gluu.
-After your initial $50 credit expires, you will be billed USD $0.33 per day for each application that leverages your oxd service.
-[Get your oxd license and $50 credit on the website](http://oxd.gluu.org).
+oxd is commercially licensed software.
+To start the oxd server you will need a valid license, which you can [obtain for free by registering on the oxd website](https://oxd.gluu.org).
+For each application that leverages your oxd service, you will be charged USD $0.33 per day.
+So for example, if you have 10 applications leveraging your oxd server, you will be charged USD $3.30 per day.
+Usage fees are accumulated daily and billed at the end of each month.
+If you need a site license for oxd, [schedule a call](https://gluu.org/booking).

 **What types of applications can use oxd?**
 oxd only supports server-side web applications.
-If you need single sign-on (SSO) for single-page apps (SPAs) or native apps with your Gluu Server, please review the Gluu Server [SSO integration guide](https://gluu.org/docs/ce/integration/).
+If you are using the Gluu Server as your OP and need single sign-on (SSO) to single-page apps (SPAs), native apps, or SaaS apps, please review the Gluu Server [SSO integration guide](https://gluu.org/docs/ce/integration/).

 **What is the oxd-server?**
 oxd-server is a standalone service with socket connection.
-By default it's restricted to localhost only (by `localhost_only: true` configuration in `oxd-conf.json`).
-It's possible to turn off this restriction if set `localhost_only: false` in `oxd-conf.json`
+By default it's restricted to localhost (`localhost_only: true` configuration in `oxd-conf.json`).
+It's possible to turn off this restriction if you set `localhost_only: false` in `oxd-conf.json`.

-**What is the oxd-https-extension?** oxd-https-extension is a standalone RESTful Jetty based server which accepts HTTP calls and redirects them to `oxd-server`.
-In order to use `oxd-https-extension` oxd-server must be installed.
+**What is the oxd-https-extension?** oxd-https-extension is a standalone RESTful Jetty based server which accepts HTTP calls and redirects them to the `oxd-server`.
+If this is a reirement, simply [start the oxd-https-extension](./oxd-https/start/index.md) after deploying and configuring your oxd-server.

 **Where do I deploy oxd-server?**
 By default, the oxd-server must be deployed on the same server as the web application(s) you want to protect.
-However, with the oxd-https-extension running, the oxd-server can be deployed on its own standalone server.
+However, with the oxd-https-extension running, you can deploy a central, robust oxd service on dedicated server(s).

 **Why should I use oxd?**
 oxd offers a few key improvements over the traditional model of embedding OAuth 2.0 code in your applications: